nicolabs/nicobot/README.md

 ## Transbot

 *Transbot* is a chatbot interface to IBM Watson™ Language Translator service that translates messages.

-Whenever it sees a keyword in a conversation, *transbot* will translate the whole message into a random language.
+For instance, with the sample configuration in `test/sample-conf`, it will translate any message like `nicobot <message> in chinese` for instance or simply `nicobot  <message>` (into the current language).

+It can also automatically translate messages containing keywords into a random language.
+The sample configuration will make it translate any message featuring "Hello" or "Goodbye" in many languages.

 ### Quick start